walmartlabs/thorax/README.md

 ## Thorax.LayoutView

 A view to contain a single other view which will change over time, (multi-pane single page applications for instance), triggering a series of events .
 By default this class has no template.
-If one is specified use the `layout` helper to determine where `setView` will place a view.
+If one is specified use the `layout-element` helper to determine where `setView` will place a view.
 A `Thorax.LayoutView` is a subclass of `Thorax.View` and may be treated as a view in every regard (i.e. embed multiple `LayoutView` instances in a parent view with the `view` helper).

 ### setView *view.setView(view [,options])*